StewieTech/AskLolaChat/readme.md

 #### MVP
 - Add Stripe
+- Affiliate services
+- An Influencer Account gets free questions when
+- Master Dev account

+- Free accounts only see a Gif of Lola and are immediately prompted to signup

 #### MVP 2.0
 - Oauth Provider automatically filled in from their manual form and connected to their gmail so they can sign in with it in the future, or at least connect there accounts